The gift of being a Beginner at Jiu-Jitsu

 The truth is that everyone can become exceptional.

-To reach the top 1% in Jiu Jitsu, all that is required is desire and desperation to arrive there.
+To reach the top 1% in Jiu Jitsu, all that is required is purity in the desire and desperation to arrive there.

-Should a beginner not seek the immediate gratification of winning and instead see this short period as an opportunity to experiment to discover their natural talents, it will be a period of immense benefit.
+Should a beginner see this period as an opportunity to experiment to discover their natural talents, it will be a period of immense benefit.

 Beginner Mind

-The beginner has one of the greatest gifts that few, if any, of the higher belts still possess: Beginner mind.
+The greatest gift the beginner has is few, if any, of the higher belts still possess: Beginner mind.

 A mind which has not been conditioned by the belief of what works and doesn’t work.